MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 Some things you could build:

 - Simple scripts for use in the command-line
-- Automation tools (browser tests or web scrapers
+- Tooling (built, automation, linting, browser tests, web scrapers)
 - Games
-- Web servers
+- Web servers (serve pages similar to Flask or PHP)
 - Single-Page Applications (using server-side code to build a front-end app that could be served with a Node server or as static assets)
-- REST and GraphQL APIs, which have a database behind them
+- APIs - REST API, web sockets and GraphQL APIs.
+Thesse could have a database behind them
+- Shareable libraries
+- IoT

 ### Backend and frontend